 - Not what it claims to be

-What happens when your medication is recalled depends on if the medicine was an over-the-counter drug or a prescription medicine.
-If it was bought over-the-counter, you should stop taking the drug immediately.
+If the product was an over the counter drug, then simply stop taking it immediately.
 Most stores have a return or refund policy in place for recalls, so you may be able to take it back to the place of purchase and get your money back.
 A doctor or pharmacist can help you find a safer alternative.

-If the drug was a prescription drug, quitting it cold turkey isn’t always an option.
-For most prescription drugs, especially ones requiring daily doses, your body has developed a dependency for that drug.
-Stopping the medication suddenly could have worse effects than whatever reason it was recalled for.
-That is why you should call your doctor or pharmacist as soon as possible after a prescription drug recall to find out what they advise you to do next.
-They will likely also propose a safer alternative to your prescription.
+For prescription medications, stopping use cold turkey isn’t always an option.
+For most prescription drugs, especially ones requiring daily doses, your body has developed a dependency.
+Stopping the medication suddenly could have worse effects than the cause for recall.
+Call your doctor or pharmacist as soon as possible after a prescription drug recall for advice on what to do.
+They will likely propose a safer alternative to your prescription.

-The FDA’s tests have proven time and time again that their findings are not always accurate nor trustworthy.
-That means that even with the FDA’s stamp of approval on a product, it is not guaranteed that the product will be entirely safe.
+The FDA’s tests have proven time and time again that their findings are not always accurate, nor trustworthy.
+So, even with the FDA’s stamp of approval on a product, you aren’t guaranteed that the product will be entirely safe.
 Unfortunately, the FDA cannot be sued itself, since it holds sovereign immunity as a government agency.

-However, it is possible for a plaintiff to sue the drug’s manufacturer for receiving drug injuries from their product.
-If inadequate research or testing was done on the drug or if the company does not properly warn of its potentially dangerous side effects, there are grounds to sue.
+However, it is possible to sue the drug’s manufacturer.
+If the company conducted inadequate research or testing, or if the company does not properly warn of its potentially dangerous side effects, there are grounds to sue.

-In a drug injury lawsuit, your dangerous drug lawyer will seek damages similar to those one might recover in a medical negligence case.
-These damages include things such as:
+In a drug injury lawsuit, dangerous drug lawyers will seek damages similar to those one might recover in a medical malpractice case.

 - Current and future medical expenses